kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 has been possible for years: the official
 [playground at ocaml.org](https://ocaml.org/play),
 [TryOCaml](https://try.ocamlpro.com/), [sketch.sh](https://sketch.sh/),
 and `x-ocaml` itself, which this book is built on.
-Emulating a whole CPU in the browser is not new either, and the quiz idea comes straight from the Brown group.
-What I think is new is putting them
-together: one course where the prose, the slides, the runnable cells, and a Linux machine are the same thing, with tooling that keeps them correct and consistent.
+What I think is new is putting the pieces together: one course where the prose, the slides, the runnable cells, and a full Linux machine are the same thing, with tooling that keeps them correct and consistent.
 The rest of this post is about how.

 ## One source: page, slides, cells